Singapore

 Shopping, transport, city access

-Orchard Road is a long corridor of shopping centres connected by underground walkways, food courts, and MRT stations.
+Orchard Road is a long corridor of shopping centers connected by underground walkways, food courts, and MRT stations.
 Locals use it as much as visitors, especially on weekends and evenings.
-It is a practical base for reaching the rest of the city, but much of the neighbourhood revolves around retail.
-Whether that sounds appealing depends entirely on you.
+It is a practical base for reaching the rest of the city, but much of the neighborhood revolves around retail.

 Good for: Shopping, transport links, easy city access.

-Skip if: You want heritage streets and neighbourhood character.
+Skip if: You want heritage streets and neighborhood character.

 • Chinatown